-The aim of this study is to constrain the temperature and precipitation changes from present that may have caused glaciers in central North Island to advance to their LGM extents, using a glacier modelling approach.
-Several previous studies have adopted this geologically-constrained glacier modeling approach to reconstruct past climate in New Zealand (e.g. Anderson and Mackintosh, 2006; Golledge et al., 2012; McKinnon et al., 2012; Rowan et al., 2012; Doughty et al., 2013; Putnam et al., 2013b).
-In this study we use the coupled energy balance - ice flow model of Doughty et al. (2013).
-A key advantage of this model for our purpose is that mass balance and vertically-integrated ice flow are calculated in two dimensions, which, (1)
+The aim of this study is to constrain the mean annual temperature and precipitation changes from present, from present, that may have caused glaciers in central North Island to advance to their LGM extents, using a glacier modelling approach.
+Several previous studies have adopted this geologically-constrained glacier modeling approach to reconstruct past climate in New Zealand (e.g. Anderson and Mackintosh, 2006; Golledge et al., 2012; McKinnon et al., 2012; Rowan et al., 2012; Doughty et al., 2013; Putnam et In this study we use the coupled energy balance-ice balance-ice flow model of Doughty et al. (2013).
+A key advantage of this model for our purpose is that mass balance and vertically-integrated ice flow are calculated in two dimensions, which,

-captures any potential changes in ice divides that may have occurred under greater ice thicknesses in the past (e.g. Rowan et al., 2012), and (2) produces outputs that are readily comparable to the 2D moraine-based ice mass reconstructions (Fig. 1A).
-Furthermore, this model is very similar to other models applied in the Southern Alps that have produced quantitative estimates of LGM climate (e.g. Rowan et al., 2012; Putnam et al., 2013a).
+(1) captures any potential changes in ice divides that may have occurred under greater ice thicknesses in the past (e.g. Rowan et al., 2012 Rowan et al., 2013), and (2) produces outputs that are readily comparable to the 2D moraine-based ice mass reconstructions (Fig. 1A).
+Furthermore, this our physically-based model is very similar to other models applied (e.g. types of input data, required parameterisation) to that of Plummer and Phillips (2003), which has been applied to sites in the Southern Alps that have produced to derive quantitative estimates of LGM climate (e.g. Rowan et al., 2012; Putnam et al., 2013a Rowan et al., 2013)